kojinobumoto/sLinkValidator/README.txt

 o Feature
   * automatically follows links in browsed page.
-    - This program automatically browses links found in the given URL page if the link path contains the first URL.
+    - This program automatically browses links found in the given URL page if the link path contains the initial URL (it's a domain in most cases).
       -- "-skipelement" option skips all above link check and just browse given url(s)
     - You can specify urls by making a url list (a file contains one url per line).
   * Multi threading.
-    The thread number, which is equal the number of simultaneously opening browser, can be specified by “-T” option.
+    The thread number, which is equal to the number of simultaneously opening browser, can be specified by “-T” option.
-    If you give ‘-T auto’ as the option, this program automatically detect the number of available processor and use
+    If you give ‘-T auto’ as the option, this program automatically detect the number of available processor and use it.
   * BASIC authentication handling.
   * saves chrome browser's console.log.
   * takes page capture ("-capture" option)